Midsole of a shoe: Every athlete should know this!

 2. How does the midsole help in preventing injuries?

-By absorbing shocks and cushioning each foot strike, the midsole reduces the impact on your body, helping to prevent injuries such as shin splints, stress fractures, and joint pain.
+By absorbing shocks and cushioning each foot strike, the midsole reduces the impact on your body.
+This prevents injuries such as shin splints, stress fractures, and joint pain.

 3. What materials are commonly used in midsoles?